HTHcoin/go-hthworld/README.md

 #### Running a private miner

-Mining on the public Go-Chain network is a complex task as it's only feasible using GPUs, FPGAs and ASICs.
+Mining on the public Go-HTHWorld network is a complex task as it's only feasible using GPUs, FPGAs and ASICs.
 For information on such a setup, please consult the [Go-Chain discord](https://discord.gg/hcXHyQP4Je).

 In a private network setting, however a single CPU miner instance is more than enough for